Sabina Garden

 Is Sabina Garden a drift dive?

-Are stonefish really that common at Sabina Garden?
+Are stonefish really common at Sabina Garden?

 How does Sabina Garden compare to Erg Sabina?